Kri8-DEV/Punto-de-Venta---API/README.md

 Autor: KRI Eight Team

 ## Installation
-Install all the next dependencies:
+Install all the next dependencies for the project:
 - nodemon
 - express
 - mysql2